jonclarkethg/image-caption/README-vertexai.md

 ### Model Availability

-If the Gemini Pro Vision model is not available:
+If the Vertex AI models are not available:

 1. Check that the `VERTEX_AI_PROJECT_ID` and `VERTEX_AI_REGION` are set correctly
 2. Verify that the Vertex AI API is enabled for your project
-3. Ensure you have access to the Gemini Pro Vision model in your region
+3. Ensure you have access to the models in your region

 ### Debug Mode